itotoma/BowTie_evolution/ReadMe.md

-# Emergence of bow-tie architecture in evolving feedforward network
+# Revisiting the Evolution of Bow-tie Architecture in Signaling Networks

-- ### All simulation commands and conditions are enumerated in the `execute_commands.sh`
+-  All simulation commands and conditions are enumerated in the `execute_commands.sh`
-- ### All data are uploaded in the zenodo https://zenodo.org/records/10207353
+-  All data are uploaded in the zenodo https://zenodo.org/records/11090260
-- ### All figure creation code are written in the `FigureGenerator.ipynb`
+- All figure creation code are in the `FigureGenerator.ipynb`